 For sure, the people running these trading signals groups may well have ulterior motives for promoting particular tokens, but at least there’s an open discussion about it.
 I’m skeptical about paying for trading tips.
 If someone had some secret knowledge that gave them an edge, they would never lease it to the public for a few bucks per month.

-I’d always take trading signals with a pinch of salt, but they do provoke interesting discussion about the market.
+I’d always take trading signals per day with a pinch of salt, but they do provoke interesting discussion about the crypto market.
 Reading the comments gives useful insight into how people are thinking.
 Personally, I’m waiting for the Nancy Pelosi Trading Signals channel.
 That should be very profitable.

 News and Discussion Groups